bwmarrin/go-alone/README.md

 tokens however they are not compatible with each other. go-alone uses a faster integer optimized base58 coding for timestamps and does not have the "Salt" or serializer features of itsdangerous.
 Both of those things can still be accomplished.
-You can prepending your "Salt" key to the secret (this is how Salting is done in itsdangerous) and use any of the existing Go serializers before passing the data to go-alone for signing.
+You can prepend your "Salt" key to the secret (this is how salting is done in itsdangerous) and use any of the existing Go serializers before passing the data to go-alone for signing.